stuycs-gh-classrooms/nextdw-cw02-gravity-template/README.md

 ## Task 3: Orbit
 This task is meant to be used in conjunction with the `resetVertical()` method, which you can run by pressing `v`.
 You can toggle orbit mode on/off by pressing `o`.
-When Earth Gravity is on, a single orb at the center should exert a gravitational force on all the other orbs.
+When orbit is on, a single orb at the center should exert a gravitational force on all the other orbs.
 You should attempt to get at least one of the orbs to trace a circular orbit around the center.

 ### Question 0:
-In the real world, how do gravitational orbits occur?
+In the real world, how do gravitational orbits occur? (something to consider while pondering this question: why doesn't the )

 YOUR ANSWER HERE